Breathe, Yogic Path

 We’ve got to re-train ourselves to breathe better.Did you know that a regular practice of certain #breathingtechniques can help strengthen the body’s #selfdefense and self-repairing mechanisms?
 Click To Tweet

-Breathing better can help increase stress resilience.
+Breathing better can help decrease anxiety while increasing stress resilience.
 (1)

 A high level of stress resilience means you’re more likely to bounce back and recover quicker from stressful and draining situations.